nhecht/blueprints-learn.en/help/blueprints/data-ingestion/egress.md

 * No enrichment from the edge profile or other data sources is currently supported.
 * Limited data filtering and simple mapping transformations are supported.

-### Real-Time Customer Data Platform destinations {#RTCDP-destinations}
+### Real-time Customer Data Platform destinations {#RTCDP-destinations}

 Profile attribute data and audience membership data can be activated to enterprise and advertising destinations.
 This means the data egressed must be ingested into the Experience Platform Real-time Customer Profile.

-Refer to the [Real-Time Customer Data Platform Destinations](https://experienceleague.adobe.com/docs/experience-platform/destinations/home.html?lang=en) documentation for additional information.
+Refer to the [Real-time Customer Data Platform Destinations](https://experienceleague.adobe.com/docs/experience-platform/destinations/home.html?lang=en) documentation for additional information.

 #### Use cases